Multi-Armed Bandits and Quantum Channel Oracles: Discussion

 \section{Discussion}

 In this work we investigated quantum algorithms for multi-armed bandit problems.
-It was shown earlier in \cite{multi_armed_quantum} that quantum algorithms for best arm identification with fixed confidence can have a quadratic speed-up compared to their classical counterparts.
+It was shown earlier in \cite{multi_armed_quantum} that quantum algorithms for best arm identification with fixed confidence can have a quadratic speedup compared to their classical counterparts.
 This result is based on the assumption that the arms and the randomness of the rewards of the arms can be both queried in superposition.
 These assumptions are reasonable in the setting of empirical risk minimization, where we can evaluate loss values in superposition.
 However, there are many settings, e.g., motivated by quantum sensing, where it might not be possible to query the internal randomness of the bandits in superposition.
 Instead, every pull of the lever returns a single random reward.
-We then show that in this setting no speed-up compared to classical algorithms is possible.
+We then show that in this setting no speedup compared to classical algorithms is possible.

 This highlights that classical randomness pose a major challenge for quantum algorithms.
-In our case the randomness of the rewards even prevent Grover type speed-ups of the search problem that one would naively expect to arise from the search part of the multi-armed bandit problem.
-Note that such a speed-up is possible in the intermediate regime that we considered.
-When we can select the state of the internal randomness of the oracle (but not query it in superposition) the statistical complexity of the problem remains the same, but we can search through the arms faster, providing some speed-up.
+In our case the randomness of the rewards even prevent Grover type speedups of the search problem that one would naively expect to arise from the search part of the multi-armed bandit problem.
+Note that such a speedup is possible in the intermediate regime that we considered.
+When we can select the state of the internal randomness of the oracle (but not query it in superposition) the statistical complexity of the problem remains the same, but we can search through the arms faster, providing some speedup.